ooaventur/aventuroo/README.md

-The loader resolves URLs through `window.AventurOOBasePath`, fetches `/data/index.json` to populate the menu, requests `/data/categories/<slug>/index.json` for the initial post list, and uses the `data-load-more` button to walk the archive queue exposed via `/data/archive/<slug>/<YYYY>/<MM>.json`.
+The loader resolves URLs through `window.AventurOOBasePath`, fetches `/data/index.json` to populate the menu, requests `/data/hot/<slug>/index.json` for the initial post list, and falls back to the configured child shard (defaulting to `/data/hot/<slug>/general/index.json`) whenever the parent index is missing.
+Aliases and overrides live in `/data/hot/category_aliases.json`.
+The `data-load-more` button walks the archive queue exposed via `/data/archive/<slug>/<YYYY>/<MM>.json`.

 ## Running the autopost scripts